 The Transition Resource Group for IFRS 17 (TRG) has discussed the topic of diversification between entities in their May 2018 meeting; while TRG discussions are not official guidance they do provide practical information and background on issues.
-The TRG meeting notes are available as an IFRS[®] publication in Summary of the Transition Resource Group for IFRS 17 Insurance Contracts meeting held on 2 May 2018.
+The TRG meeting notes are available as an IFRS publication in "Summary of the Transition Resource Group for IFRS 17 Insurance Contracts meeting held on 2 May 2018."

-3.3 Reinsurance Held
+3.3 Reinsurance held

-Under IFRS 17, the RA on reinsurance held is reported as a positive asset.
+Under IFRS 17, the RA on reinsurance held is normally reported as a positive asset.
 In effect, the reinsurance RA represents the risk ceded to the reinsurer.
-Reinsurance credit risk is reflected through a reduction in expected cash flows, not through the RA.
+Reinsurance non-performance risk is reflected through a reduction in the present value of future cash flows, not through the RA, however non-performance risk may have an "indirect" impact on the RA due to a reduction of future cash flows on which the RA is based.
+Additional guidance on non-performance risk can be found in Section 6.4 of the draft educational note on IFRS 17 Actuarial Considerations Related to Liability for Remaining Coverage in P&C Insurance Contracts11.

 Under IFRS 17, insurance contract liabilities (including liabilities on reinsurance contracts issued) are reported separately from liabilities on reinsurance contracts held.
-Where an explicit disclosure of the RA is required, the RA is also reported separately.
-In this draft educational note, "gross RA" refers to the RA included in insurance contract liabilities (including reinsurance contracts issued) and "ceded RA" refers to the RA included in liabilities for reinsurance contracts held.
+Similarly, where explicit disclosure of the RA is required, the RA is reported separately for insurance contracts issued and reinsurance contracts held.
+In this draft educational note, "gross RA" refers to the RA included in insurance contract liabilities (including reinsurance contracts issued) and "ceded RA" refers to the RA included in assets for reinsurance contracts held.
 This concept is articulated in IFRS 17.64, which specifically requires an explicit RA for ceded reinsurance contracts: